bbottema/simple-java-mail/MAINTAINER_WORKFLOW.md

 For a release task:

+- The defensive Dependabot sweep was completed; every eligible patch-level library update was included or deliberately left for separate handling.
 - `master` and `develop` are aligned after release.
 - The release tag exists remotely.
 - Maven Central has the released artifacts.